lonemeow/acc-connector/README.md

 # Is this safe to use?

+## Windows SmartScreen blocks it!

+Known issue, the installer is not signed so Windows things it's suspicious.
+Signing the installer does not _really_ signinify anything about its safety, but I am working on getting it signed as soon as possible and will release a new version that is signed as soon as I can.

 ## The safety of the installer and app

 The app is safe; it's source code is entirely public and can be reviewed by anyone with the skills to understand C++ and C# code.